Skip to content

 AggregationFunction

-Compute the number of time series that match the query and have a value for a given interval.
+Compute the number of time series that match the query and have a value (non-NaN) for each time interval.
+This is useful for understanding how many instances are reporting data at any given time.

 name,ssCpuUser,:eq,